rolandwillis/JobSearch/language/conversations/JobSearchPromptCity_01.md

 are there any [engineering](jobrole) jobs?
 * information_request/available_jobs

-< what city do you live in?
+< Tell me which city you live in and I will try and find [engineering](jobrole) jobs near you?
 * prompt/specify_city

 I live in [london](city)